pmndrs/zustand/docs/middlewares/persist.md

 In this tutorial, we'll create a simple position tracker using vanilla store and the `persist` middleware.
-Additionally, we'll show you how to persist only part of the state (partial persistence), which can be useful when you don’t want to store the entire state in `localStorage`.
+Additionally, we'll show you how to persist only part of the state (partial persistence), which can be useful when you don't want to store the entire state in `localStorage`.

-We’ll first create a vanilla store that holds the position state and actions to update it.
+We'll first create a vanilla store that holds the position state and actions to update it.
 We'll use the `persist` middleware to persist only the relevant part of the state (in this case, the context containing the position).